gsdu8g9/ProxychainsProxies/README.md

 So why not use other proxies I though, which might be able to avoid some of those tor-fingerprinting stuff?
 The hassle though is looking though proxies, seeing which ones are more shitty than the other ones, adding the "socks4", "http" or "socks5" in front of every entry...
 Yeah, it sux.
 That's no way to live!
 That's why this script was created:
- * Gets you get proxies
+ * Gets you the proxies
- * Checks which proxies works
+ * Checks which proxies work
- * Creates a proxychains.conf file.
+ * Creates a proxychains.conf file